timgabets/CS61/pset1/README.txt

 README for CS 61 Problem Set 1
 ------------------------------
-YOU MUST FILL OUT THIS FILE BEFORE SUBMITTING!

-YOUR NAME:
-YOUR HUID:

-(Optional, for partner)
-YOUR NAME:
+YOUR NAME: TImur Gabets
-YOUR HUID:
+YOUR HUID: 10924413

 OTHER COLLABORATORS AND CITATIONS (if any):

 NOTES FOR THE GRADER (if any):